My Child With Autism Doesn't Sleep - Help!

 Her team will give you the right tools so you and your family can be better rested and less stressed and see just what your brilliant child is capable of!

-By Erica Desper November 13, 2024
+By Erica Desper February 13, 2026

 Where Can I Have My Child Evaluated for Autism, ADHD & Giftedness?
 If you have concerns about your child's development or learning, then you likely already know that many local providers have waitlists as long as 18-24 months for evaluations.
-As a parent who was once putting my child's name on those lists, I grew frustrated and made it my mission to collect parent recommended resources with minimal waitlists who can help families get answers as early as possible.
+As a parent who was once putting my child's name on those lists, I grew frustrated and made it my mission to collect parent recommended resources with minimal wait times who can help families get answers as early as possible.
 Here are many excellent options to consider.

 By Erica Desper July 18, 2024